BIH-DMBS/CLUES/README.md

 - NASA (Normalized Difference Vegetation Index (NDVI)/Enhanced Vegetation Index) (EVI) data:
   - Register at: https://www.earthdata.nasa.gov/
   - Create the file *nasa.sct* that contains *token: your_nasa_token*.

+For more details, see the [Third Party Accounts](docs/3rdPartyAccounts.md) guide.

 ### Assets (Geospatial Features)
 The geospatial features to be downloaded are defined in individual JSON files in the config_sources/ folder.
 Each file corresponds to a specific data source.
 You can customise the downloaded variables by editing the relevant JSON file and removing variables you do not want.

-A complete list of all available geospatial products, including their source and characteristics is provided in the assets/ folder.
+A complete list of all available geospatial products, including their source and characteristics is provided in the docs/datalist.md.
 This serves as a reference for users to understand what data is included in the CLUES framework and to guide customisation of the source-specific configuration files.

 # Running the Workflow
 Once the setup and configuration is complete, run the workflow using: